ItsLogical/LetsLearnIP-ProgrammingForEconomists/explanations/assignments/chapter2/electronics.md

 # Electronics

 Okay, so the first part of the program we should be building looks very familiar again.
-Asking the user for input, storing it in a variable; easy peasy.
+Asking the user for input, storing it in a variable: easy peasy.

 We start with: